Summary

 =IF(AND(OR(B5="red",B5="green"),C5>10),"x","")

-This formula returns "x" if the color in B5 is either "red" or "green", and the quantity in C5 is greater than 10.
-Otherwise, the formula returns an empty string ("").
+This formula returns "x" if the color in column B is "Red" or "Green", and the quantity in column C is greater than 10.
+Otherwise, the formula returns an empty string ("") which displays like an empty cell in Excel.

 Generic formula